-From the FlowForce Server perspective, Global Resources cease to be "global" to some extent, because they are not stored in one XML file as in desktop applications.
+In FlowForce Server, global resources are not stored in one XML file as in desktop applications.
 In FlowForce, each resource is a reusable object that may contain file or folder paths or database connection details.
-Resources may be copied, exported, and imported, and are subject to the same user access mechanism like other FlowForce Server objects.
-In other words, any FlowForce user could use any resource in their mapping functions, if they have the required permissions.
+Resources can be copied, exported, and imported, and are subject to the same user access mechanism as other FlowForce Server objects.
+This means that any FlowForce user can use any resource in their mapping functions if they have the required permissions.

-Once you have created a mapping with Global Resources in MapForce, you can deploy it to FlowForce Server.
-At deployment time, you can choose whether the mapping should use Global Resources, by selecting the Use Resources check box on the deployment dialog box.
-If you do not select the check box, any Global Resources used by the mapping will be resolved, based on the currently selected configuration.
-If you selected the check box, the mapping function will require resources in FlowForce Server as well.
-The following is an example of a mapping function deployed to FlowForce that requires resources to run (notice that the first parameter gets the default file path from a resource):
+Once you have created a mapping with global resources in MapForce, you can deploy it to FlowForce Server.
+At deployment time, if you want your mapping to use global resources, select the Use Resources check box in the deployment dialog box.
+If you do not select the check box, any global resources used by the mapping will be resolved, based on the currently selected configuration.
+If you have selected the check box, the mapping function will require resources in FlowForce Server as well.
+The screenshot below is an example of a mapping function deployed to FlowForce that requires resources to run.
+Notice that the first parameter gets the default file path from a resource.

-As illustrated above, in FlowForce Server, it is the mapping function that consumes Global Resources, not the job.
-The exact meaning of the verb "consumes" depends on how exactly the mapping was designed with respect to Global Resources.
-For example, the mapping may have been configured to read from or write to a path, in case of files or folders.
-In the example above, the mapping function reads the path of the first input file from the resource.
-This means that all jobs using this function will use the same path, unless you override the path from the job configuration page.
+In FlowForce Server, it is the mapping function that uses the global resources, not the job.
+The mapping function reads the path of the first input file from the resource.
+This means that all jobs using this function will use the same path unless you override the path from the job configuration page.

-You can also deploy Global Resources to FlowForce Server as standalone objects.
-In other words, there is no need to deploy a mapping first in order to be able to deploy a Global Resource.
-For more information, see Deploying Resources to FlowForce Server.
+You can also deploy global resources to FlowForce Server as standalone objects.
+This means there is no need to deploy a mapping first in order to be able to deploy a global resource.
+For more information, see Deploying Resources to FlowForce Server below.

-For information about consuming resources in FlowForce Server, refer to the FlowForce Server documentation (https://www.altova.com/documentation.html).
+For information about consuming resources in FlowForce Server, see the FlowForce Server documentation.